prithishsamanta/Electrical-Load-Balancer-Using-LSTMs-and-GRUs/README.md

+Final Year Capstone Project

-The demand for energy has sharply increased recently all around the world.
+Summary: The demand for energy has sharply increased recently all around the world.
 In recent years, there has been a sharp rise in electricity use.
 The amount of electricity used is increasing as technology advances on a daily basis.
 The amount of electricity utilized in agricultural areas is rising along with it, making it